Ole Gunnar Solskjaer: Man Utd 'working hard' in transfer market and could make more signings

 United's lack of transfer activity has led to widespread fan discontent, with calls for the Glazer family and executive vice-chairman Ed Woodward to leave regularly trending on social media.

-While Solskjaer would prefer to get his business done early in the window, the United boss understands how the coronavirus pandemic has affected the market.
+Although Solskjaer would have rather concluded his business earlier in the window, the United boss understands how the coronavirus pandemic has affected the market.

 - Will Man Utd mount a title challenge?